sanger/traction-ui/DPL-282-todo.md

 - Add to the store's currentRun a matrix of the flowcells with pool barcodes and the flowcell ids they contain
 - Create a simple mocked version of a flowcell with pool information [DONE as28]
 - OntFlowcell: will need an input box to scan in the flowcell ID
+- Fetch instrument name list from backend, and persist in VueX the instrument name and type